Residential property management insurance for growing portfolios

 Cyber Liability

-PM companies with online tenant portals or direct payment processing face data breach exposure.
-All 50 states have breach notification laws that apply to companies holding tenant PII.
+Online tenant portals and payment processing create breach exposure.
+All 50 states have notification laws that apply to companies holding tenant PII.

 Hired and Non-Owned Auto (HNOA)

-Employees using personal vehicles for property visits create a liability gap.
-HNOA is essential for PMs without a company fleet who rely on employee cars.
+Staff using personal vehicles for property visits create a liability gap that HNOA closes.

 Need coverage not listed here?
 Let's talk about your specific exposures.